(This post was last updated on: 01/01/23.)

 Basic Tips on How to Stock Your Pantry for Hard Times:

 - Store what you eat, and eat what you store- do not buy items that you and your family will never eat just because they are shelf stable.
 As you use items, replace them right away and rotate the oldest items to the front or top of the stack.

 - Start slowly by buying a little extra each time you go to the grocery store.
 You do not have to buy it all at once.
 This is a process and not something that is done overnight.
 Keep it simple- buy one for now and one for later.

 - Take advantage of sale items to increase your storage.

 - Utilize mail order/ delivery services for pantry staples like Amazon Pantry or Walmart Grocery Delivery.

 - Make a list of what you need and stick to it.
-Do not go to the store without a list, you won’t buy what you really need, you will make too many impulse purchases.
+Do not go to the store without a list, you won’t buy what you really need and you will make too many impulse purchases.

 - Don’t compare yourself to others.
-And that is easy to do.
-You can see lots of preppers online that have spent years, sometimes decades building their stockpile and that will make you feel inadequate.
+You see lots of preppers online that have spent years, sometimes decades building their stockpile and that will make you feel inadequate.
 But everyone had nothing when they started out, so just commit to starting.